Hallvaeb/automation-p3-pipe-routing/README.md

 https://docs.google.com/presentation/d/1yHX-N33iYnPBKCOc--ymY_Ym0EnStBr7sz17UqjRPcM/edit#slide=id.g11f14f842be_0_8

-# Helpful:
+# Unrelated to the project, but helpful:

-Tab inconsistency: F1, "convert indentation to tabs".
+Tab inconsistency when in VSCode: Press F1, then search and select "convert indentation to tabs".